The role of robots in the education of the future

 The Pepper programmable robots and their “little brother” Nao (which we will get to later) have been developed by the company SoftBank Robotics.
 These two robots are currently evolving within the education sector as teacher assistance tools and also as platforms for learning how to program, from primary school to higher education.

 Thanks to its appearances in the media, Pepper is a fairly well-known case in which several types of robot have been merged into a single machine.
-This humanoid robot has been endowed with emotional intelligence and there are secondary and higher education centres that are planning to use it for learning assistance.
+This humanoid robot has been endowed with emotional intelligence and there are secondary and higher education centers that are planning to use it for learning assistance.
 One case is Pepper’s presence in language classes at the Shoshi High School in Waseda, Fukushima prefecture Japan, where the robot studies together with the human pupils.
 Pepper is also gaining a foothold in European higher education.
 At the latest 4YFN (4 Years From Now), Pepper acted as assistant in the simulation of an international business class given by professor Pedro Parada from ESADE Business School .
 The intention was to show how the robot can animate and personalize classes, encouraging student participation by interacting with them, getting to know them personally, and answering questions about class content and planning.
 The robot will also enter the classrooms of the London Design and Engineering University Technical College to assist in teaching cutting-edge robotics, together with 12 units of the small Nao.

 Pepper and NAO in the London Design & Engineering UTC

-At the Paul Bert school in Poitiers, France, Nao teaches French grammar to children, first showing them a video and then giving a questionnaire that the pupils answer in group.
+At the Paul Bert school in Poitiers, France, Nao teaches French grammar to children, first showing them a video and then giving a questionnaire that the pupils answer as a group.
 The robot has stored a series of resources in its database and uses audiovisuals to hold the pupils’ attention.
 The teacher, Serge Evreinoff, is with them, supervising the class and telling the pupils when it is their turn to speak.
-At the end, he gives his opinion about the questions asked by Nao, explaining that the pupils have been more participative than usual, with a greater degree of enthusiasm and attention, and unafraid of adults’ opinions or judgements.
+At the end, he gives his opinion about the questions asked by Nao, explaining that the pupils have been more participative than usual, with a greater degree of enthusiasm and attention, and unafraid of adults’ opinions or judgments.
 Evreinoff wonders what role this type of device could play in day-to-day school life.
 He believes that the “Nao of tomorrow” will support learning individualization: “The computer must become an extension of the teacher”.
 He also says that “robots can help children and teenagers acquire a greater awareness of computer programming”.

-Frame of the video NAO at School in Poitiers, France, with Canopy Network (https://youtu.be/vzAfuWFt9cg).
+A frame of the video NAO at School in Poitiers, France, with Canopy Network (https://youtu.be/vzAfuWFt9cg).

 At the University of Montana in the USA, instead of having a robot teacher, it is the students themselves who have become “robotized” .
 The offsite students in the classes interact with the onsite students through cameras on remote-controlled robots equipped with wheels and a screen.
 The hope is that this will enable students hundreds of miles away from each other to take part in the same classes and feel more connected with the group than would be possible using standard videoconference links.